Back To Search Results

 Pathophysiology

-Cases of acquired post-traumatic palsy of the trochlear nerve have been seen to be associated with mild to moderate degrees of closed head injury.[8]
-Only 2 out of 27 patients had a loss of consciousness lasting more than 30 minutes in a study by Khawan.[9]
-Post mortem examination suggests the site of injury to be at the exit of the nerve from the brainstem in the dorsal midbrain.[10]
-Another injury that has been reported is parenchymal contusion at the dorsal midbrain.[11]
-Burger, in his study on 13 patients, found that frontolateral blows were associated with unilateral trochlear nerve palsy while mid-frontal blows had resulted in bilateral palsy of the trochlear nerve.[12]
+Classically, in most cases of presumed congenital trochlear nerve palsy, the exact pathophysiology is poorly understood.
+Studies using high-definition magnetic resonance imaging (MRI) have been done, and these are suggestive of 2 different pathogenic mechanisms in patients with congenital palsy of the superior oblique.
+The trochlear nerve was absent in most patients, and the superior oblique muscle was atrophied.
+This entity should be considered as a congenital cranial dysinnervation syndrome.
+In the second group of patients, the trochlear nerve was found to be normal, but the superior oblique tendon was presumed abnormal.[7]
+Cases of acquired post-traumatic palsy of the trochlear nerve have been seen to be associated with mild to moderate degrees of closed-head injury.[8]
+In a study by Khawan, only 2 out of 27 patients had a loss of consciousness lasting more than 30 minutes.[9]
+Post-mortem examination suggests the site of injury to be at the exit of the nerve from the brainstem in the dorsal midbrain.[10]
+Another injury that has been reported is a parenchymal contusion at the dorsal midbrain.[11]
+Burger, in his study on 13 patients, found that frontolateral blows were associated with unilateral trochlear nerve palsy, while mid-frontal blows had resulted in bilateral palsy of the trochlear nerve.[12]

 History and Physical

 Patients with trochlear nerve palsy complain of double vision vertically (vertical diplopia) or the images being tilted or rotated (torsional diplopia).
 The diplopia is binocular and may worsen or improve in different gazes.
 In the case of a right superior oblique involvement, the vertical diplopia is maximum when the right eye is directed downwards and inwards.[13]
 The use of red-green colored glasses helps to document the diplopia more accurately.
+The main actions of the superior oblique muscle are intorsion, depression, and abduction of the eye.
+Palsy of the fourth cranial nerve results in the impairment of these actions.
+The clinical examination may show the following:

 • Abnormal head posture (torticollis): To compensate for the diplopia, the patient may adopt a head tilt and face turn to the opposite side.